Commercial & Corporate Law

 VAT (Value Added Tax)

-Withholding
+Withholding Tax

 Stamp Duty, Income Tax, and Others

-Employee Hiring: Foreign Personnel Topic
+Employee Hiring: Foreign Personnel

-- Work permit application must be filed,
+- A work permit application must be filed with the relevant authority,

 Investment Incentives